deepak814795/object_detection_ML/README.md

 # Object Detection Model Using Tensorflow and Coco SSD
 ## Screenshots are available at bottom of the page. <br>
 This is a realtime Object detection model that aims to localize and identify multiple objects in a single image.

-This model is a TensorFlow.js port of the COCO-SSD model.
-For more information about Tensorflow object detection API, check out this readme in tensorflow/object_detection.
+## Tech Stack Used->
+#### Tensorflow.Js : Tensorflow is an end-to-end open source platform for machine learning.
+It has a comprehensive, flexible ecosystem of tools, libraries, and community resources.
+It provides stable Python and C++ APIs, as well as a non-guaranteed backward compatible API for other languages.

-This model detects objects defined in the COCO dataset, which is a large-scale object detection, segmentation, and captioning dataset.
-You can find more information here.
-The model is capable of detecting 80 classes of objects.
-(SSD stands for Single Shot MultiBox Detection).
+#### Coco SSD model : COCO is a large-scale object detection, segmentation, and captioning dataset.
+It contains 80 classes of obkects.

-It can take input as live video from webcam and returns an array of bounding boxes with class name and confidence level for the diffrent objects identified.
+#### React.JS : ReactJS is a declarative, efficient, and flexible JavaScript library for building user interfaces.
+It is an open-source, component-based front-end library that is responsible only for the view layer of the application.

 ## API
 ### Loading the model